angular/angular/aio/content/guide/providers.md

 A provider is an instruction to the [Dependency Injection](/guide/dependency-injection) system on how to obtain a value for a dependency.
 Most of the time, these dependencies are services that you create and provide.

-For the final sample app using the provider that this page describes, see the <live-example></live-example>.
+For the final sample application using the provider that this page describes, see the <live-example></live-example>.

 ## Providing a service

-If you already have an app that was created with the [Angular CLI](cli), you can create a service using the [`ng generate`](cli/generate) CLI command in the root project directory.
+If you already have an application that was created with the [Angular CLI](cli), you can create a service using the [`ng generate`](cli/generate) CLI command in the root project directory.
 Replace _User_ with the name of your service.

 ```sh
 ng generate service User